kristoff-it/zine-devlog-examples/README.md

   on age or other constraints (Zine might need to gain a couple more builtin functions for certain usecases, if you encounter limitations in Zine reach out and I'll try to unblock you).
-- `archive/` shows a setup where, by pre-sharding by year, you can easily archive old entries to avoid creating an endlessly growing page without losing content.
+- (recommended) `archive/` shows a setup where, by pre-sharding by year, you can easily archive old entries to avoid creating an endlessly growing page without losing content.

 ## Usage